XinxueQu/ShapMask/README.md

 ### 1.1.
 Salary Data
 + Original raw data was retrieved from:  https://sites.pitt.edu/~galletta/salsurv.html
-+ A copy of the data is saved on Kaggle: https://www.kaggle.com/datasets/shawnqu/data-for-shapmask?select=Salary_Data.csv
++ A copy of the data is also saved on Kaggle: https://www.kaggle.com/datasets/shawnqu/data-for-shapmask?select=Salary_Data.csv

 ### 1.2.
 Credit Dataset
 + Original raw data was retrieved from:  https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data
-+ A copy of the data is saved on Kaggle: https://www.kaggle.com/datasets/shawnqu/data-for-shapmask?select=german_credit.data
++ A copy of the data is also saved on Kaggle: https://www.kaggle.com/datasets/shawnqu/data-for-shapmask?select=german_credit.data

 ### 1.3.
 CRSP/compustat dataset
 The dataset is collected from [Wharton Research Data Services (WRDS)](https://wrds-www.wharton.upenn.edu/), which is not publicly available.
 Readers who are interested in this dataset can obtain access from their institution and download the data using the following settings.